Pagilla-Joshna/real-time-har/README.md

 ## Overview

-The system combines MobileNetV2 for spatial feature extraction and Bidirectional LSTM for learning temporal patterns from sequences of video frames.
+This project combines MobileNetV2 for spatial feature extraction and Bidirectional LSTM (BiLSTM) for learning temporal patterns from sequences of video frames.

-The trained model can be used for real-time human action recognition using webcam input and OpenCV.
+The system is designed for real-time human action recognition using webcam input and OpenCV.

 ## Actions Recognized